How to Share File between Ubuntu and Windows 10?

 “sudo useradd -M -N -g sambashare Ali”

 The -M parameter will not create a home directory for this user and the -N will not create a group with the same username.
 The -g parameter just specify the group name.

 I have created username “Ali” and added to “sambashare” group.

 2. Let’s set a password for the Samba user with “smbpasswd” command.

 “sudo smbpasswd -a Ali”

 [sudo] password for shais:

 Retype new SMB password:

-3. Now from Windows 10, type this user name and password in order to access the contents of shared folder.
+3. Now from Windows 10, type this username and password to access the contents of a shared folder.

-Finally, thanks for sharing the feedback, issues and problems.
-Your comments are really help us to make articles better.
+Finally, thanks for sharing the feedback, issues, and problems.
+Your comments help us to make articles better.